How to Design A Spectacular Batik Quilt!

 What Is Batik Quilting Fabric

 Batik Quilting Fabric is 100% cotton fabric printed with original batik prints made by hand with a wax resist process.
 Batiks can be as simple as a single color with a repeating image or printed with a rainbow of colors and a multitude of designs.
-Batik quilting fabrics are known for there vibrant colors and detailed designs.
+Batik quilting fabrics are known for their vibrant colors and detailed designs.
 The color choices are almost endless, making fabric selection a very difficult choice because they are all so gorgeous.

 Batik fabric designs are very organic and add such incredible visual interest for viewers.
 Quilting with batiks is like creating a large fabric ‘I Spy’ game.
 There’s so much to look at!